-The Company intends to support and grow the APL Group's existing business operations, with a specific focus on the expansion of the agricultural product market.
-In addition, the Company intends on developing an incremental line of business in sustainable cement using APL's mineral deposits.
+Since acquisition, the Company has continued to support and grow the APL Group's existing business operations, with a specific focus on the expansion of the agricultural product market.
+In addition, the Company has been developing an incremental line of business in sustainable cement using APL's mineral deposits.